 Welcome to the Glahn Group Website

-David C. Glahn, PhD
+Prof. David C. Glahn, PhD

 How is brain structure and function changed in individuals with severe mental illness?
 Do genes that influence variation in brain structure and function also predispose these complex disorders?
 Will identifying the genes that influence brain anatomy, physiology and cognition provide a window in to the biological mechanisms leading to illnesses like major depression, bipolar disorder or psychosis?
 Can studying these traits lead to targeted treatments of these illnesses?
-These are the central questions addressed in Dr. David Glahn’s laboratory at the Olin Neuropsychiatry Research Center in the Institute of Living and at Yale University School of Medicine.
+These are the central questions addressed in Prof. David Glahn’s laboratory at the Olin Neuropsychiatry Research Center in the Institute of Living and at Yale University School of Medicine.